esdocu/dart/src/_guides/language/language-tour.md

     {{site.alert.version-note}}
       [Null safety][ns] was introduced in Dart 2.12.
-      Using null safety requires a [language version][] of at least 2.12.
+      Using null safety requires a [versión del lenguaje][] of at least 2.12.
     {{site.alert.end}}

 -   Although Dart is strongly typed, type annotations are optional